lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 ### Dependency Hell

 PHP depends on a lot of other things (libraries) to work, you can install PHP on its own, without configuring any extensions, but it wouldn't do very much.
 It wouldn't even be able to connect to a database.
-Compiling it requires various odds and sods too, so hopefully this lot will do the trick.
+Compiling it requires various odds and sods too, so hopefully this little lot should do the trick...

 {% highlight sh %}
-sudo apt-get install autoconf automake bison build-essential curl flex gettext imagemagick libbz2-dev libc-client2007e-dev libc6-dev libcurl4-openssl-dev libicu-dev libgraphicsmagick1-dev libgraphicsmagick3 libkldap4 libldb-dev libmagickcore4 libmagickwand4 libmcrypt-dev libmysqlclient-dev libmysqld-dev libreadline6 libreadline6-dev libsqlite3-0 libsqlite3-dev libssl-dev libtool libvips-dev libxml2-dev libxslt-dev libyaml-dev ncurses-dev openssl re2c sendmail sqlite3 wget zlib1g zlib1g-dev
+sudo apt-get install autoconf automake bison build-essential curl flex gettext imagemagick libaspell15 libbz2-dev libc-client2007e-dev libc6-dev libcurl4-openssl-dev libicu-dev libgraphicsmagick1-dev libgraphicsmagick3 libkldap4 libldb-dev libmagickcore4 libmagickwand4 libmcrypt-dev libmysqlclient-dev libmysqld-dev libpspell-dev libreadline6 libreadline6-dev libsqlite3-0 libsqlite3-dev libssl-dev libtidy-0.99-0 libtidy-dev libtool libvips-dev libxml2-dev libxslt-dev libyaml-dev ncurses-dev openssl re2c sendmail sqlite3 wget zlib1g zlib1g-dev
 {% endhighlight %}